Discover the Penguin books that shaped us

 Inspector Maigret #3

 A first ink drawing showed a hanged man swinging from a gallows on which perched an enormous crow.
-And there were at least twenty other etchings and pen or pencil sketches that had the same leitmotif of hanging.
+And hanging was the leitmotif of at least twenty other etchings and pen or pencil sketches.

 On the edge of a forest: a man hanging from every branch.

-A church steeple: beneath the weathercock, a human body dangling from each arm of the cross. . .
-Below another sketch were written four lines from
+A church steeple: beneath the rooster atop the weather vane, a human body dangled from each arm of the cross . . . below another sketch were written four lines from Villon's

 On a trip to Brussels, Maigret unwittingly causes a man's suicide, but his own remorse is overshadowed by the discovery of the sordid events that drove the desperate man to shoot himself.